-How Can We Find the True Church of God?
+How to Find the Church of Philadelphia Prophesied in Revelation

 By Baoda, Australia

 The world is in a state of turmoil, with all kinds of disasters befalling mankind.
 Many people are wondering: “Has the Lord returned already?
 And if He has, why haven’t we been raptured before the great disasters?”
 Some see their pastors and elders always preaching about the same old things, believers’ faith growing cold, believers following worldly trends and unable to live out the Lord’s words.
 They then wonder whether the Christian church is like the church of Laodicea that was abandoned by the Lord.
 In the letter to the church of Philadelphia in Revelation, it says, “I know your works: behold, I have set before you an open door, and no man can shut it: for you have a little strength, and have kept My word, and have not denied My name” (Revelation 3:8).
 We can see that only those in the church of Philadelphia can keep to the Lord’s words under any circumstances and have the work of.
 They are the only ones who are truly raptured before the great disasters, and only this kind of church, which has , is the one true church.
 Some people compare this to the current state of the Christian church and wish to leave in search of the true church.
 There are others, however, who believe that the church is thriving, with competitions on people’s knowledge of the Bible being held and a vibrant atmosphere at all manner of holiday celebrations.
 They think, “Isn’t this the work of the Holy Spirit?
 This kind of church is the true church and it will surely be raptured.”
 But which view is correct?
 What is the true church?
 And how should we distinguish between the true church and false churches?
 Let’s fellowship on these questions.

 The first principle for discerning between the true church and false churches: Does it have the work of the Holy Spirit and do its members pursue the truth?